bup/bup/Documentation/bup-midx.md

     *all* your .idx files, even if other .midx files already exist.
 This will result in the fastest backup performance, but may take a long time to run.

+--dir=*packdir*
+:   specify the directory containing the .idx/.midx files
+    to work with.
+The default is $BUP_DIR/objects/pack and
+    $BUP_DIR/indexcache/*.

 --max-files
 :   maximum number of .idx files to open at a time.
 You